dfrnoch/fresh/README.md

 # Fresh

-an chat server/client made in Rust
+a chat server/client made in Rust

 ### Overview

-`fresh` is a simple IRC-like chat server with a simple, easily-extensible JSON-based protocol.
-The `freshd` server is meant to be small and easy to configure.
-There is a "reference" client, `fresh`, also written in Rust, but the protocol is meant to be sufficiently simple that clients (with a variety of features) should be easily implementable in any number of languages.
+The `fresh` project comprises a minimal chat server and client implemented in Rust.
+The chat server exposes a simple JSON-based API, intended to facilitate the development of feature-rich chat clients in any programming language.

 ### Installation

-Clone the repo and everything should `cargo build --release` just fine.
-This will build both the `fresh` client and the server.
+Head over to the [releases](https://github.com/lnxcz/frsh/releases) page and download the latest release for your platform.
+Extract the archive and run the binary.

 ### Client instructions

 #### Configuration

-Run `fresh -g` to generate a default config file; this will probably show up at `your_normal_config_dir/fresh.toml`, but it might not.
-In any case, a message will print with the path of the new file.
-The defaults are sane, but you'll probably want to at least set the server address.
+Run `fresh -g` to generate a default config file; this will save it to the dafault config dir.
+You'll probably want to at least set the server address.
 The config options (and their default values) are

-- `address = '127.0.0.1:51516'` The IP address and port of the server to which you'd like to connect.
+- `address = '127.0.0.1:1234'` The IP address and port of the server to which you'd like to connect.
 This can be overridden with the `-a` command-line option.